 South: 1 Zora Egg

 In this room filled with barrels, a guard patrols in circles around the middle.
-When you walk somewhat close to her, she’ll stop and look towards you, making it impossible to run past.
+When you walk somewhat close to her, she’ll stop and look towards you, making it impossible to run passed her.
 Wait till her back is turned and run on the far side of her.
 It’s not hard and you should have no trouble getting to the door.
 Alternatively, you can simply wear the Stone Mask.

-As we did before, use the Hookshot to grapple up to the wooden overhang above the tank and drop in while wearing the Zora Mask.
+As you did before, use the Hookshot to grapple up to the wooden overhang above the tank and drop in while wearing the Zora Mask.
 This one contains another Shell Blade, which you can defeat if you want.
 Use another Bottle to snag the Zora Egg, then get out of the tank and slash the jars for goodies if you wish.
 Leave through the door.